The People's Archive | 1960s

 Photo © Abbie Davison/The People’s Archive®

-One of the images submitted to us at our crowdsourcing event at Bury Art Museum.
-This photo submitted by Abbie Davison is of her family playing football in the street where they lived.
+Heywood, Lancashire, 1969.
+This is one of the many images submitted to us during our crowdsourcing event at Bury Art Museum.
+Abbie Davison submitted this photo of her family playing football on the cobblestone terraced street where they grew up.

 Somercotes, Derbyshire, 1969.